 - When playing lengthy videos, the audio stops but the video continues to play seamlessly.
 The issue occurs when you set the VdcamVersion4Support to True.
 As a workaround, disable the multi-audio option by setting VdcamVersion4Support to False.
-[RFLNX-6472] - Sometimes, Citrix Workspace app might not be able to render the incoming videos in Microsoft Teams.
-[RFLNX-6662]
+[RFLNX-6472] - During a Microsoft Teams meeting, audio might be choppy when on mute.
+The issue occurs on thin-clients.
+[RFLNX-6537] - Sometimes, Citrix Workspace app might not be able to render the incoming videos in Microsoft Teams.
+[RFLNX-6662] - When you use the cefenablemediadevices flag with Microsoft Teams, the microphone does not work as intended.
+The issue occurs when using the CEF-based BCR feature with Microsoft Teams.
+[RFLNX-6689]